 Taipy's Core configuration¶

-In the previous chapter, the few Taipy Core concepts are defined.
+In the previous chapter, the main Taipy Core concepts are defined.

-Taipy Core is an application builder designed to help Python developer turn efficiently their algorithms into an interactive production-ready data-driven application.
+Taipy Core is an application builder designed to help Python developers efficiently turn their algorithms into an interactive production-ready data-driven application.

 To build such an application, the first step consists in configuring the characteristics and the desired behavior of your application and its entities.

 Throughout the documentation, configuration objects are named configs (

 One thing to wrap your head around (it may not be very intuitive for everyone at first) is that the configs are really just configuration objects specifying the characteristics and behaviors of the runtime concepts they relate to.
 Configs can be seen as generators.
 Indeed, each entity is instantiated from a config.
 Note also that the same config can be used to instantiate multiple entities.